History of Homes for the Brave & ABRI

-By securing funds from the U.S. Department of Veteran Affairs, Connecticut Department of Social Services, corporations, and foundations to purchase and renovate 655 Park Avenue, in Bridgeport, Connecticut.
-ABRI acquired this property to meet the needs of homeless Veterans and non-veterans.
+By securing funds from the U.S. Department of Veteran Affairs, Connecticut Department of Social Services, corporations, and foundation, ABRI purchased and renovated 655 Park Avenue, Bridgeport, Connecticut to meet the needs of homeless Veterans and non-Veterans.

 ABRI began a partnership with The WorkPlace, Inc. to provide educational and vocational services to homeless Veterans.
 Funding for this program was provided by the U.S. Department of Labor.
 Since 2005, this partnership has led to the development of additional job training services.

 ABRI received funds to purchase and operate a Permanent Supportive Housing Program in Bridgeport from the Department of Housing and Urban Development (HUD) and the Melville Foundation.
-The Waldorf Supportive Housing Program, which opened in July 2005, is a three-story residence that provides nine units of permanent housing with case management services.
+The Waldorf Supportive Housing Program, which opened in July 2005, is a three-story residence that provides 9 units of permanent housing with case management services.
 Case management services are provided offsite, and all the residents utilize these essential support services.

 Opened in 2010, the Homes for the Brave Veterans’ Service Center offers services to meet the immediate basic needs and referrals to meet the long-term needs of any homeless Veteran.
 Veterans may drop in to meet with a staff member between 8:30 AM and 4:30 PM, Monday through Friday.

-Based on the organization’s success and the current needs of homeless Veterans, in 2011, ABRI/Homes for the Brave expanded its programs to serve female homeless Veterans.
+Based on the organization’s success and the current needs of homeless Veterans, ABRI/Homes for the Brave expanded its programs to serve female homeless Veterans.
 Female Soldiers: Forgotten Heroes is the first community-based transitional supportive housing program dedicated to homeless female Veterans in the State of Connecticut.
 This program opened in November 2011.